muety/wakapi/README.md

   <li><a href="https://wakatime.com/share/embed">Embeddable Charts</a></li>
   <li>Personal Goals</li>
   <li>Team- / Organization Support</li>
-  <li>Integrations (with GitLab, etc.)</li>
+  <li>Additional Integrations (with GitLab, etc.)</li>
   <li>Richer API</li>
 </ul>

 WakaTime is worth the price.
-However, if you only want basic statistics and keep sovereignty over your data, you might want to go with Wakapi.
+However, if you only need basic statistics and like to keep sovereignty over your data, you might want to go with Wakapi.
 </details>

 <details>